-Autodesk had income tax expense of \$44 million, relative to pre-tax income of \$242 million for the three months ended October 31, 2022, and income tax expense of \$51 million, relative to pre-tax income of \$188 million for the three months ended October 31, 2021.
-Income tax expense for the three months ended October 31, 2022, reflects a decrease in tax expense relating to a U.S. foreign derived intangible income benefit driven by the capitalization of research and development expenditures starting in fiscal 2023 as required by the U.S. Tax Cuts and Jobs Act ("Tax Act"), offset by an increase in tax expense relating to stock-based compensation and final U.S. foreign tax credit regulations enacted in fiscal 2023.
+Autodesk had income tax expense of \$44 million, relative to pre-tax income of \$242 million for the three months ended October 31, 2022, and income tax expense of \$51 million, relative to pre-tax income of \$188 million for the three months ended October 31, 2022, reflects a decrease in tax expense relating to a U.S. foreign derived intangible income benefit driven by the capitalization of research and development expenditures starting in fiscal 2023 as required by the U.S. Tax Cuts and Jobs Act ("Tax Act"), offset by an increase in tax expense relating to stock-based compensation and final U.S. foreign tax credit regulations enacted in fiscal 2023.